Stein's method and the Laplace distribution: Background and Introduction

-In this paper, we apply the above ideas to the (symmetric) Laplace distribution.
-For $a\in\mathbb{R}$, $b>0$, a random variable $W\sim\textrm{Laplace}(a,b)$ has cumulative distribution function and density If $W\sim\textrm{Laplace}(0,b)$, then its moments are given by and its characteristic function is This distribution was introduced by P.S.
+This distribution was introduced by P.S.
 Laplace in 1774, four years prior to his proposal of the {}``second law of errors,'' now known as the normal distribution.
 Though nowhere near as ubiquitous as its younger sibling, the Laplace distribution appears in numerous applications, including image and speech compression, options pricing, and modeling sizes of sand particles, diamonds, and beans.
 For more properties and applications of the Laplace distribution, the reader is referred to the text \cite{KKP}.

-Our interest in the Laplace distribution lies primarily in the fact that if $X_{1},X_{2},...$ is a sequence of random variables (satisfying certain assumptions) and $N_{p}\sim\textrm{Geometric}(p)$ is independent of the $X_{i}$'s, then the sum $p^{\frac{1}{2}}\sum_{i=1}^{N_{p}}X_{i}$ converges weakly to the Laplace distribution as $p\rightarrow0$ \cite{KKP}.
+Our interest in the Laplace distribution was sparked by the fact that if $X_{1},X_{2},...$ is a sequence of random variables (satisfying certain technical assumptions) and $N_{p}\sim\textrm{Geometric}(p)$ is independent of the $X_{i}$'s, then the sum $p^{\frac{1}{2}}\sum_{i=1}^{N_{p}}X_{i}$ converges weakly to the Laplace distribution as $p\rightarrow0$ \cite{KKP}.
 Such geometric sums arise in a variety of settings \cite{Kal}, and the general setup (distributional convergence of sums of random variables) is exactly the type of problem for which one expects Stein's method computations to yield useful results.
 Indeed, Erol Pek\"{o}z and Adrian R\"{o}llin have applied Stein's method arguments to generalize a theorem due to R\'{e}nyi concerning the convergence of sums of a random number of positive random variables to the exponential distribution \cite{PeRo}.
 By an analogous line of reasoning, we are able to carry out a similar program for convergence of random sums of certain mean zero random variables to the Laplace distribution.

-We begin in section 2 by introducing a Stein equation which we show completely characterizes the mean zero Laplace distribution.
-In section 3, we use this characterization to construct a distributional transformation which has the $\textrm{Laplace}(0,b)$ law as a fixed point, show how this transformation can be used to bound the distance to the Laplace distribution, and establish sufficient conditions for a distribution to lie in the domain of this transformation.
-In section 4, we apply these tools to the study of random sums and deduce a Berry-Esseen type result for the convergence of certain geometric sums to the Laplace distribution.